• Recipes

 Check out that crispiness.

-Dehydrated zucchini chips on white paper towel
+dehydrated zucchini chips on white paper towel

 Method #3 Baked - The exact same way, but without oil.
 FAIL

-Crispy zucchini chips baked without oil fail
+crispy zucchini chips baked without oil fail

 Possible solutions to try…